bbc/psammead/packages/components/psammead-navigation/README.md

 ## Exports

-`/swipeable` - Makes the navigation to be swipeable under 600px.
+`/scrollable` - Makes the navigation to be scrollable under 600px.

 ## Installation